leonkelvin2000/fianance2/README.md

 ### Initial ideas for questions we want to answer

 - Is there a strong correlation between age and credit score?
-- Is there a strong correlation for a
+- Is there a strong correlation between occupation or annual salary and credit score?
-- Is there a connection between being xyz and having a better credit score?
+- Is there a connection between being gender and having a better credit score?
 - Do we need to add more data to get a higher accuracy score when using a machine learning model?

 ### Group communication protocols